-The attorney’s at Luftman, Heck & Associates understand the feeling of being stressed and overwhelmed as a result of being charged with OVI/DUI offense.
+The attorneys at Luftman, Heck & Associates understand the feeling of being stressed and overwhelmed as a result of being charged with OVI/DUI offense.
 Drunk driving charges can have serious consequences; a conviction can affect your insurance rates and add points to your driving record.
 The results can be as severe as a driver’s license suspension and possible jail time.

 Oftentimes, a DUI arrest occurs following an event in which the driver may have had a few drinks and may not even consider themselves intoxicated, such as meeting friends for happy hour, dinner or watching a few innings of the game.

 An individual must then go through two proceedings.
 The first is the Administrative License Suspension, which will determine the merit of the license suspension.
 If the license suspension stands, limited driving privileges for work, school, medical appointments and other activities approved by the court will be requested on the client’s behalf and the client will receive their privileges so that they can begin driving as soon as they are eligible.
-The second proceeding is the quasi criminal prosecution in a court; this process can take much longer and require an experienced attorney to maintain the required appearances, filings and defenses.
+The second proceeding is the quasi-criminal prosecution in a court; this process can take much longer and require an experienced attorney to maintain the required appearances, filings, and defenses.

 The attorneys at Luftman, Heck & Associates feel they have three important duties for clients charged with an OVI/DUI.
-The first is to makes sure our clients understand everything that is going on with their case.
+The first is to make sure our clients understand everything that is going on with their case.
 As such, the client will receive all of the reports and available videos to the attorney for their review.
 The second is to use our knowledge of the OVI/DUI laws, to see what legal issues there might be with a case.
 Using those legal issues, we evaluate to see whether it is a good case to litigate, as well as attempt to negotiate a favorable resolution on our clients’ behalf to give the available options.
-Last, we are always prepared and capable of litigating a case in both evidentiary hearing and trial.
+Last, we are always prepared and capable of litigating a case in both evidentiary hearings and trial.